This project has been build with a doc-as-code approach from the repository : https://github.com/fugerit-org/graalkus. |

 Demo scenario

-This demo is inspired by a real microservice I configured for AOT some time ago.
+This demo is inspired by a real microservice I migrated to AOT some time ago.

 The scenario we take in consideration is a JIT application used generate documents in various formats (HTML, MarkDown, AsciiDoc and PDF), through rest services.